Table of Contents

 Now get into the original position and try to rotate your forearm in the opposite direction.
 If you’re keeping everything else still, you should feel discomfort in the front of your shoulder.

-In anterior shoulder dislocation, a force is applying additional pressure in this position, but your arm can’t move any further back, and so the “ball” part of your shoulder joint dislocates forwards out of the joint.
+In anterior shoulder dislocation, a force is applying additional pressure in this position.
+Because your arm can’t move any further back, the “ball” part of your shoulder joint dislocates forward.

 - Pain in the shoulder with difficulty moving your arm